Who Can You Really Trust With Your Financial Future?

 Conflicts of Interest

 In the current financial services landscape, most people in the business of giving financial and retirement planning advice work for a company that creates, markets, and sells their own investment products.
-Often these advisors are limited to providing advice solely on their comapny’s own inventory of investment choices.
-If you had an account with both Company A and Company B, it would be highly unlikely that your advisor with Company A would recommend you invest in a fund from Company B, even if the fund in question was better performing, less expensive, and historically less risky than any of the funds your advisor at Company A had to offer.
-Even though the fund from Company B is in your best interest, your advisor at Company A would not be obligated to offer it to you.
+Often these advisers are limited to providing advice solely on their company’s own inventory of investment choices.
+If you had an account with both Company A and Company B, it would be highly unlikely that your adviser with Company A would recommend you invest in a fund from Company B, even if the fund in question was better performing, less expensive, and historically less risky than any of the funds your adviser at Company A had to offer.
+Even though the fund from Company B is in your best interest, your adviser at Company A would not be obligated to offer it to you.

 Furthermore, in the case of a broker, the agents actually have a fiduciary duty to their employing broker – not to their clients.
 Thus, many of the individuals involved in helping clients select their retirement investments are held to a more lenient “suitability standard.”

 The suitability standard requires only that investments must meet the client’s investing objectives, time horizon and experience.
-It does not require that the advisor put the client’s interests above his or her own.
-So in this scenario, it is perfectly fine for the advisor to put the client into an investment that costs more and pays higher commissions to the advisor – even if there is a comparable one that costs the client less.
+It does not require that the adviser put the client’s interests above his or her own.
+So in this scenario, it is perfectly fine for the adviser to put the client into an investment that costs more and pays higher commissions to the adviser – even if there is a comparable one that costs the client less.

 That’s not to say that these individuals are untrustworthy – it’s just the nature of the business they’re in.
 Unless industry-wide reform takes place, there will always be a clear and present conflict of interest for those who represent companies that sell investment products.
 The best defense against any possible misdeed is an informed consumer.